98306044/elms/README.txt

 ------------
 TROUBLESHOOTING INSTALLATION / SETUP
 ------------
-PHP lower then 5.2
+PHP > 5.2
--- Unsupported because of date module though you can activate the date 5.2 emulation module and it should work
+-- Unsupported because of date module though you can activate the date 5.2 emulation module and it should work.
+This has been installed many times on 5.2 and 5.3 respectively.

+Solving Drupal White screen of Death
+*Try setting the following settings in included .htaccess file: php_value memory_limit 96M or set memory limit per the instructions in the "installing on 1and1"

 Installing on 1and1
--- Try making an access file that allows for clean URLS -- add a php.ini file to the root of the installation with the following in it: allow_url_fopen = TRUE memory_limit = 80M post_max_size = 10M
+-- Try making an access file that allows for clean URLS -- add a php.ini file to the root of the installation with the following in it: allow_url_fopen = TRUE memory_limit = 96M post_max_size = 10M
 upload_max_filesize = 10M

-Solving Drupal White screen of Death
-*Try setting the following settings in included .htaccess file: php_value memory_limit 128M
-* if that doesn't work, remove the php_value part and see if it works otherwise you'll need to change it in the php.ini

 Annoying MYSQL max packet error
 *run the following command in mysql console: "SET GLOBAL max_allowed_packet=10*1024*1024;"
-* This error is caused mostly in localhost installs or shared environments and is caused by all the caching going on
+* This error is caused mostly in localhost installs or shared environments and is caused by all the caching going on.
 * Review this page to help resolve it http://drupal.org/node/321210

 ------------